zainforbjs/cfwheels/guides/database-interaction-through-models/object-validation.md

 </cfoutput>
 ```

-The biggest thing to note in this example is that a field called `passwordConfirmation` was provided so that the [validatesConfirmationOf()](https://api.cfwheels.org/v2.2/model.validatesConfirmationOf.html) validation in the model can be properly tested.
+The biggest thing to note in this example is that a field called `passwordConfirmation` was provided so that the [validatesConfirmationOf()](https://api.cfwheels.org/model.validatesConfirmationOf.html) validation in the model can be properly tested.

-For more information on how this code behaves when there is an error, refer to the [Form Helpers and Showing Errors](https://guides.cfwheels.org/cfwheels-guides/displaying-views-to-users/form-helpers-and-showing-errors)chapter.
+For more information on how this code behaves when there is an error, refer to the [Form Helpers and Showing Errors](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/displaying-views-to-users/form-helpers-and-showing-errors) chapter.

 ### Error Messages